University Undergraduate International Travel Policy and Procedures

 Northwestern University encourages its students to participate in educational experiences abroad.
 To minimize health and safety risks, the University has adopted the following policies and procedures to govern undergraduate travel for education abroad opportunities and experiences.

-The Study Abroad Risk Assessment Committee (SARAC) administers this policy, under the direction of its chair, the Associate Director for International Safety and Security (ADISS).
+The Study Abroad Risk Assessment Committee (SARAC) administers this policy, under the direction of its chair, the Director of the Office of Global Safety and Security (OGSS).
 The Provost will review the Committee’s recommendations and make a final decision.
-The SARAC serves at the direction of the Provost and comprises six members: The Associate Director for International Safety and Security (Chair), the Associate Provost for Undergraduate Education, the Assistant Dean of Students, the Director of the Office of Risk Management, the Director of Counseling & Psychological Services, and the Medical Director for Health Services.
+The SARAC serves at the direction of the Provost and comprises six members: The Director of the Office of Global Safety and Security (Chair), the Associate Provost for Undergraduate Education, the Assistant Dean of Students, the Director of the Office of Risk Management, the Director of Counseling & Psychological Services, and the Medical Director for Health Services.
 A representative of the Office of General Counsel will advise the Committee.

 - Education Abroad Opportunities Covered by This Policy

 - Permissible Travel

 - Travel Permission Application Process